rodolfodpk/camel-jaxws-lab/README.md

 mvn exec:exec

-once the server is running then let's make some calls:
+-- once the server is running then let's make some calls.
+Open another terminal window then:

 cd app-client